Chen Duxiu: Formation of the CCP and Comintern influence

-Comintern representatives played a crucial role in the CCP's formation.
-In the spring of 1920, Grigori Voitinsky, secretary of the Comintern's Department for Eastern Affairs, arrived in Shanghai and met with Chen, explaining the structure and purpose of a communist party and helping draft a program.
-With Comintern assistance, Chen established the first official Communist cell and a provisional Central Committee in Shanghai in May 1920.
-By August, a Communist Youth League was formed, and the nascent party began propaganda work among labor unions.
-Chen wrote to Li Dazhao and Mao Zedong urging them to establish branches in Beijing and Hunan, respectively, and personally went to Guangzhou to organize the local cell.

 Initially, Chen was wary of Comintern dominance and, along with other early CCP leaders, resisted offers of financial aid.
-However, after being arrested in the French Concession in Shanghai, he became more amenable to Comintern support and subsidies, recognizing the party's vulnerability.
-Despite this, he was sensitive to any perceived overreach by Comintern agents, such as Maring (Henk Sneevliet), particularly regarding party organization and relations with the KMT.
+However, after being arrested in the French Concession in Shanghai in 1921, he became more amenable to Comintern support and subsidies, recognizing the party's vulnerability.
+Despite this, he was sensitive to any perceived overreach by Comintern agents, such as Maring (Henk Sneevliet), particularly regarding party organization and relations with the Kuomintang (KMT).
 Chen envisioned the CCP as a party of the "elite" – dedicated and sincere youth – who would lead the proletariat.
-He opposed a strong, dominant party chief, preferring that the General Secretary be elected by and responsible to committee heads, a system similar to the KMT's structure after Sun Yat-sen's ouster from absolute power in Canton, an action Chen had supported.
+He opposed a strong, dominant party chief, preferring that the General Secretary be elected by and responsible to committee heads, a system similar to the KMT's structure after Sun Yat-sen's ouster from absolute power in Canton in 1922, an action Chen had supported.
 Early CCP membership even included non-Marxist socialists and anarchists.

 Ideological foundations and early party line

 Chen's Marxism was shaped by his pre-existing concerns and his interpretation of China's needs.
 He saw Marxist scientific socialism as an optimistic doctrine that could combat pessimism and provide a path for China's progress, similar to his earlier advocacy of science.
 He believed that China could use socialism to develop education and industry, thereby avoiding the "mistakes of capitalism" and achieving rapid industrialization.
 This differed from orthodox Marxism, which posited capitalism as a necessary stage before socialism.
 Chen argued that while a political democratic revolution (led by the bourgeoisie) might occur first, the subsequent economic revolution (socialist construction) would be led by the proletariat.

 He was initially wary of the concept of class dictatorship but came to defend it as necessary for the transition period after the revolution, to curb bourgeois exploitation and resolve social conflicts.
 His emphasis was on the moral qualities of the revolutionaries, viewing "revolution as the work of saints", a perspective that, while infused with Confucian-influenced belief in the power of pure intentions, differed from Lenin's more pragmatic focus on organizational tools for seizing power.
 Chen believed in the necessity of an organized party of professionals to lead the proletariat but continued to view party members primarily as moral exemplars rather than mere bureaucrats.